opentext-idol/java-aci-annotations-processor/README.md

 ## License

-(c) Copyright 2015-2020 OpenText or one of its affiliates.
+Copyright 2015-2020 OpenText or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.